Governance Documents

 Code of Conduct and Business Ethics

-Employees of Jason Pharmaceuticals, Inc. and Jason Properties, LLC (hereinafter referred to as the “Company”) issued the Code that sets forth fundamental principles of law and ethics governing the way the Company does business and its commitment to ethics and doing business “the right way.”
+Employees of Jason Pharmaceuticals, Inc., a subsidiary of Medifast, Inc. (collectively hereinafter referred to as the “Company”) issued the Code of Conduct & Business Ethics (the “Code”) that sets forth fundamental principles of law and ethics governing the way the Company does business and its commitment to ethics and doing business “the right way.”

 This Code does not contain answers to every issue or question which may be encountered by employees.
 It is intended to guide employees to help them resolve ethical questions.
 Sometimes, law or policy clearly dictates the outcome.
 More often, situations involving questions of ethics and values are complex.
 As such, they will require further thought to decide the appropriate course of action.
 When faced with an ethical decision, an employee should ask themselves these basic questions:

-Any questions, concerns or other issues regarding this Code may be directed to the Company's Legal Department or by sending an e-mail to Compliance@choosemedifast.com.
+Any questions, concerns or other issues regarding this Code may be directed to the Company's Legal Department.

 This Code applies to all employees of the Company and anyone acting on the Company’s behalf.
 Ultimately, the reputation and success of the Company depends on the individual and collective integrity of its employees and all other parties who represent the Company.
 All employees are required to become familiar with this Code and to apply it in their everyday work.
 This policy may be subject to change as warranted.